Technolgap/technolgap-website/README.md

 ## Resources

-To learn more about Next.js, take a look at the following resources:
+To learn more about the technologies used in this project, take a look at the following resources:

 ### NextJS
 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.